gwichern/sirens/README.markdown

 	scons -c

 ## Parameters
 If you do not have root access, you may have troubles installing Sirens.
 In this case, you can put the library in a custom directory.
-For example,
+For example, to put the library in $HOME/local/lib and the includes in $HOME/local/include/sirens, you can perform the following:

 	scons
-	scons install --prefix=$HOME/lib
+	scons install --prefix=$HOME/local

 Additionally, if you need to point the Sirens install to a specific directory to find the FFTW header, you can do the following before building: